 Brrr!
 It’s been cold here this week.
-This sort of weather makes me crave a hot and hearty bowl of soup, so I thought I’d share one of our family’s favorites today: Mama’s Marvelous (Homemade) Minestrone.
+This sort of weather makes me crave a hot and hearty bowl of soup.
+So I thought I’d share one of our family’s favorites today: Mama’s Marvelous Minestrone.

 The recipe was given to me many years ago by my dear friend Wendy.
 It’s fast and easy — the perfect thing for when temperatures begin to dip.

 Full of healthful vegetables and clear broth, it has a wonderful flavor our family loves.

 - minced garlic

 - 8-10 cups beef stock (or water with boullion)